Karma (2024 film): Production

 Written by Manas Padhiary and Nishant Majithia, the film was produced by Barsha Nayak.
 Cinematography was handled by Deepak Kumar Gharai, with editing by Rashmi Ranjan Dash.
 Music was composed by Ashish Pradhan.

 Release

 Released theatrically across Odisha on 9 October 2024.

 Reception

 The film opened to positive reports and went on to become the highest grosser Odia film of the year 2024.

+Accolades

+Karma lyricist Durga Madhab Panda won the Odisha State Film Award for Best Lyrics for the song "Mo Hrudayata Nuhen".
+The film also won best entertainment film, both for 2024.